Ladder99/ladder99/docs/page/create-setup.md

     ./l99 start relay

 Now you should see machines from your new agent showing up in the dashboard.
-You may need to refresh the browser window with F5 first.
+You may need to refresh the browser window by hitting F5 first.